 There’s a difference between policies that offer replacement costs and those that offer “actual cash value” of the damaged property.
 For example, suppose that replacing a 10-year-old roof costs $30,000, and your policy has a $3,000 deductible.
 If replacing a 10-year-old roof costs $30,000 and your deductible is $3,000:

-• Replacement cost: Your insurance company would pay $27,000.
+- Replacement cost: Your insurance company would pay $27,000.

-• Actual cash value: If the roof has depreciated by 50%, your insurance company would pay $15,000 (50% of $30,000 minus your $3,000 deductible).
+- Actual cash value: If the roof has depreciated by 50%, your insurance company would pay $15,000 (50% of $30,000 minus your $3,000 deductible).

 Important Note: If you have a replacement cost policy, you may receive two payments: one for the depreciated value and another after the replacement is completed.
+Furthermore, when the repair check is issued, it is often made payable to both you and your mortgage lender.
+You must contact your lender to follow their specific process for endorsing the check to begin repairs.

 Does Car Insurance Cover Hail Damage?

 How Does Hail Damage Insurance Work?
-Texas Hail Damage Deductibles
+Texas Hail Damage Deductibles.

 The Insurance Information Institute recommends that policyholders file a claim with their insurance carrier as soon as possible after hail damage.
 When you file a claim, take photos or a video of the hail damage, or ideally both.
 Although an insurance adjuster assesses the damage and makes estimates, it's best to have proof of the hail damage for your records.